gerardgal/Natours-API/README.md

 <p> This app uses Stripe payments webhook in order to process and checkout all bookings.
 The transaction is made within a test enviroment so no charges are applied. </p>
-In order to pay for a tour you just need to enter 4242 4242 4242 4242 as the card number, any expiration date in the future and any CVC.
+<p> In order to pay for a tour you just need to enter 4242 4242 4242 4242 as the card number, any expiration date in the future and any CVC. </p>

 ## API Documentation

-In order to test all the endpoints available , there's a Postman Collection that you can find in [here](https://someURL)
+In order to test all the endpoints available , click [here](https://documenter.getpostman.com/view/15232621/UVksLtaP) to access the API Postman documentation.